lyanh238/VNASelf/docs/API.md

-# NekHealth API Documentation
+# ViCare API Documentation

 ## Overview

-NekHealth provides a multi-agent system with both programmatic and web interfaces.
+ViCare provides a multi-agent system with both programmatic and web interfaces.
 This document covers the API structure, agent interactions, and integration methods.

 ## Core Components